anishathalye/dotfiles_template/README.md

 To get started, you can [fork][2] this repository (and probably delete this README and rename your version to something like just `dotfiles`).

-In general, I suggest using symbolic links for everything, and using git submodules whenever possible.
+In general, you should be using symbolic links for everything, and using git submodules whenever possible.

 To keep submodules at their proper versions, you could include something like